hapax/hapax.github.io/assets/simple-physics.md

 Most people have to wait until grad school to derive Stokes' law, estimate urban power usage, or compute the size of the E. coli genome.
-But imagine a world where high school students are so empowered that, given a few hints, a pencil, and a napkin, they could derive it all themselves.
+But imagine a world where high school students are so empowered that, given a few hints, a pencil, and a napkin, they could discover all this themselves.
-Maybe it sounds crazy, but I hope to convince you that advanced mathematics is not the sticking point.
+The point of this post is to show that advanced mathematics is not the sticking point.

 ## 2. Dimensional analysis <a id="sec-2" name="sec-2"></a>